Mobile Data Transactions in Device-to-Device Communication Networks: Pricing and Auction: Abstract

 \section{Abstract}

 Device-to-Device (D2D) communication is offering smart phone users a choice to share files with each other without communicating with the cellular network.
-In this paper, we discuss the behaviors of two characters in the D2D data transaction model from an economic point of view: the data buyers who wish to buy a certain quantity of data, as well as the data sellers who wish to sell data through the D2D network.
-The optimal price and purchasing strategies are analyzed and deduced based on game theory.
+In this paper, we discuss the behaviors of two characters in the D2D data transaction model from an economic point of view: the data buyers who wish to buy a certain quantity of data, and the data sellers who wish to sell data through D2D network.
+The optimal price setting and purchasing strategies are desirable, and we give the analysis based on game theory.